realtimeradio/rcf_design/docs/40-Design.md

 #### Time Stamping

 Network Time Protocol ensures that the CPU subsystem on each FPGA board agrees the time to a precision better than 1 ms. However, this is not sufficient for precisely assigning a time to each ADC sample such that data processed by multiple FPGAs can be coherently combined.
-For this reason, the TS system provides a 375 Hz signal to each FPGA whose time of arrival is precisely controlled such that the ADC sample associated with an edge of the 375 Hz reference can be reliably identified.
+To enable timekeeping with the necessary accuracy, each FPGA maintains, in it's programmable fabric, a telescope time (TT) counter, which increments synchronously with ADC sampling.
+TT counters between multiple FPGAs are synchronized using a reference signal -- planned to be a fast-rise 375 Hz clock -- provided by the TS system.
+This system is described in detail in [@ts-design].
+The TS sync reference is used to set each FPGA's TT counter with a particular ADC sample.
-Since edges of the 375 Hz reference occur at a larger separation than NTP precision, successive edges can be disambiguated using local system time, and all FPGAs can agree to associate a common time to the ADC sample associated with any given edge.
+Since edges of the 375 Hz reference occur at a larger separation than NTP precision, successive edges can be disambiguated using the local CPU's system time, and all FPGAs can agree to associate a common time to the ADC sample associated with any given edge.
+Future samples may be associated with TT by interrogating the value of an FPGA's TT counter.

-These timestamps are carried with ADC samples through the processin pipeline, so that processing blocks which need to know the time associated with a sample (eg, the fine delay correction and phase rotation block) can do so.
+Timestamps are carried with ADC samples through the processing pipeline, so that processing blocks which need to know the time associated with a sample (eg, the fine delay correction and phase rotation block) can do so.

 #### Coarse Delay Correction